hugotb88/kubernetes-udemy-microservices/README.md

 - K8S --> Kubernetes abreviation.
 - AKS, EKS and GKE names of services in the cloud.
 - ``kubectl`` is the main command to interact with the Kubernetes Cluster.
-- Kubernetes follows the principle of "single responsability", this means each component only have onw task assigned and only one.
+- Kubernetes follows the principle of "single responsability", this means each component only have one task assigned and only one.

 ### PODS